f5devcentral/tmos-cloudinit/ibmcloud_image_uploader/README.md

 Build the docker container

 `
-docker build -t imbcloud_image_uploader:latest .
+docker build -t ibmcloud_image_uploader:latest .
 `

 Set environment variables in your shell (bash used in example)